The End of our 2016 Australian and India Odysseys

 Since there are few other sources of clean, healthy drinking water available, one has to be concerned about the health of the 65-75% of the people not able to access clean water.
 In my travels my rickshaw driver guides pointed out several water flows in concrete-lined canals where they said the government was providing clean water for drinking.
 Further along, these canals often were filled with animals, people washing clothes and the like.

 What I saw when I traveled was that virtually all containers, wrappers, etc. were simply thrown on to the ground when people were done with them.
 Going back to the purchase of liters of water by, say, 25% of the Indian population each day: With India’s population of 1.2 billion people, the implication is that around a BILLION water bottles are being thrown away without recycling every five days.
 No wonder researchers are now saying that, at the rate humans are fouling their nest, the biomass of plastic in the world’s oceans will exceed the weight of the fish in them by 2050.
 How this looming crisis will be solved remains as yet an unlikely mystery, but traveling to India underscored the importance of somehow mandating government-enforced garbage pickup and recycling worldwide — and, of course, doing a better job with packaging and recycling.
+Want to see a well-written article about the problems our oceans are currently undergoing as a result of (especially) plastic pollution?
+Check out this article from the folks at ‘Connect for Water.’

 For those who would like to share further in my journey, I have embedded several ‘Not Exactly Sweeping’ slideshows and videos below.
 My favorite is the first one, which is a slideshow of some of the different people I photographed during my trip.
 Everywhere I went, people wanted to know where I was from.
 Not surprising, since in the three weeks I traveled around I encountered only about half-a-dozen other white-skinned people.
 When I said “the United States,” most people gave me a thumbs-up and said enthusiastically “America, Obama!”
 Then, a surprising number followed up, if they knew enough English, to tell me that America was India’s friend because President Obama had visited India personally.
 Some even could recite the date that Obama’s one-day visit had occurred.
 This showed me much about the value of personal visits in international diplomacy.
 Amazing to me, a number also expressed concern about Donald Trump winning the White House, fearing that if he did “America would no longer be India’s friend.”